2001–02 La Liga

-The 2001–02 La Liga season, the 71st since its establishment, started on 25 August 2001 and finished on 11 May 2002.
+The 2001–02 La Liga season was the 71st since its establishment.
+It began on 25 August 2001, and concluded on 11 May 2002.

-As of 2022, this is the last season that neither Barcelona or Real Madrid placed among the top two in the league table.

 Teams

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Segunda División.
 The promoted teams were Sevilla, Betis and Tenerife.
-Sevilla and Betis returned to the top flight after an absence of one year while Tenerife returned to the top fight after an absence of two years.
+Both Sevilla and Betis returned to the top flight after a year absence while Tenerife returned to the top fight after a two-year absence.
 They replaced Oviedo, Racing Santander and Numancia, ending their top flight spells of thirteen, eight and two-year respectively.

 Team information

 Clubs and locations

 2001–02 season was composed of the following clubs: